 I love being a mechanic.
 When I was a young man with a ton of energy and no sense of direction, a wise man told me a secret – do something you’re passionate about!

-Is it worth being a mechanic?
 The worldwide auto industry is going through a period of great change.
 As electric and gas/electric auto sales gain momentum, the industry will require an army of highly trained auto electric technicians.
-This presents a fantastic opportunity to pursue a career in auto industry at a pivotal moment in its evolution.
+This presents a fantastic opportunity to pursue a career in the auto industry at a pivotal moment in its evolution.

-In this post you’ll learn what it’s like being a mechanic, if it’s a good way to make a living and what you should know about working for a dealership.
+In this post, you’ll learn what it’s like to be a mechanic if it’s a good way to make a living and what you should know about working for a dealership.

 Why I Became A Mechanic?

 My father ran his own garage, sold new and used cars, sold gas, operated a convenience store, tune-ups, collision repair, valeting, re-paints, alignments, and spare parts.